 But yes, there are rules when it comes to using commas.
 Quite a few of them, unfortunately.
 However, as all good writers and editors know, rules are made to be broken!

 That’s no excuse to throw commas around like confetti or avoid them altogether, though.
 (Oh, the horror.)
 Grammar and punctuation rules should only be broken when you know why you’re breaking them – in other words, when you’re aware of the effect you’re creating by doing so.
 Which means you need to know what the rules are before you break them.

 I know.
 Learning comma placement rules?
 Fun times.

 It’s because of rule-breakery-creativity (that’s a technical term) that comma usage can be highly subjective.
 So let’s look at five comma placement rules and how they can be broken (without making your editor’s eye twitch*).

 1. The serial comma

 Okay, so this one isn’t strictly a rule, but it’s worth mentioning.
-The serial comma (also known as the Oxford comma or listing comma) is the final comma after ‘and’ in a list of three or more items, e.g. Sophie ate a pie, two cookies, and a square of chocolate.
+The serial comma (also known as the Oxford comma or listing comma) is the final comma before ‘and’ in a list of three or more items, e.g. Sophie ate a pie, two cookies, and a square of chocolate.